My one-week Oman itinerary is here to help you plan an unforgettable Oman road trip (no 4WD required).

 Before we jump to the fun stuff, here are the essentials for organizing your Oman road trip.

 The best time to visit Oman

-The best time to visit Oman is October to March.
+The best time to visit Oman is from October to March.
 This time of the year is recommended for visiting the northern and the eastern parts of the country’s mainland as well as the Musandam Peninsula.
-While travel season for Salalah (the South of Oman) is during the summer months June, July, August and early September due to completely different milder climates, greenery and rainy season that is so welcomed by local people.
+While travel season for Salalah (the South of Oman) is during the summer months of June, July, August, and early September due to the completely different milder climates, greenery, and rainy season that is so welcomed by local people.

 Renting a car in Oman

 Deciding on what type of car to rent in Oman depends on your travel route.
 You will find that many blogs recommend renting 4WD in order to reach remote areas and high mountain passes.

 Our route DID NOT require 4WD as it covers places with easy access by well-paved roads.
 Indeed, you will still be able to see a lot by driving a regular car.

 However, if you decide to go to Jebel Shams or Jebel Akhdar (two very famous mountains), 4WD is a must.
 It will also be useful if you want to drive in the desert (taken that you know how to do it) or visit remote mountain villages that do not have paved road access.
 For example, we had to skip above mentioned mountains and some interesting villages because we didn’t have 4WD.